REGeneral/PX-init.js-deobf/README.md

 grep -c '8191 & c' init.js   (>0 -> basE91 tables present)
 grep -c 'with ('   init.js   (>0 -> with/switch flattening)
 ```

+## Update: making it global across multiple obfuscation generations
+PX ships init.js in more than one obf generation, and the original version only handled one of them (basE91).
+It now runs on their other obf generation that I came across

+- **HUMAN basE91 + control flow flattening**: Some builds minify this without spaces around operators.
+It's the same generation, just don't rely on `grep '8191 & c'` / `grep 'with ('` to detect those (tool is AST based, so it still works).
+- **PX obfuscator.io generation**: instead of one `hD[]` basE91 table it uses many small rotated string arrays (`var t=[…]; return (P=function(){return t})()`) read through an accessor `A(i)=arr[i-OFFSET]`, after a push/shift rotator aligns the array.
+The strings are also base64 wrapped.

+Three bugs were fixed so it doesn't choke on these:

+- **Comment in the init.js**: Some captures lose the newline after a comment in the file which I originally removed manually.
+The leading `//` comments out the entire file and it parses to nothing.
+The tool now re-inserts the newline before parsing.
+- **Generator crash**: `Got a MemberExpression for MemberExpression property`, caused by handing the original source to babel's generator.
+The source map path chokes on mutated nodes, dropped it.
+- **Linearizer Bug**: The unflatter was rewriting the fixed property name in `obj.foo` into the invalid `obj.(S.foo)` when `foo` happened to match a state variable name.
+It now leaves non-computed property/key names alone.

+Some builds nest/alias their accessors (one accessor wraps another), which the per trio detection does not fully map, those calls are left as is.
+The base64 string layer still gets inlined so the file stays mostly readable.
+Fully resolving that nested case is a webcrack class job and isn't done here.

 ## Usage
 ```